There are so many things to do that it’s tough to decide the best things to do in Cozumel, especially when you only have one day in port.

 On the east side of the island, tourists come for the bars and restaurants, narrow beaches, and gorgeous views of the rugged eastern coastline.

-If you’re looking for a quieter place to layout and enjoy a good book without interruption, try visiting one of these options on the “other” side of the island.
+If you’re looking for a quieter place to relax and enjoy a good book without interruption, try visiting one of these options on the “other” side of the island.

 Punta Sur Ecological Beach Park